The advantages of third person point of view I want to talk about here are…

-The narrator of a third person novel is not an older version of the viewpoint character (like they are in 1st person fiction), but somebody else entirely – a godlike witness to the events or, if you prefer, a kind of movie camera, recording events as they happen (even though, confusingly, third person novels are mostly written in the past tense).
+The narrator of a third person novel is not an older version of the viewpoint character (like they are in 1st person fiction).
+They’re somebody else entirely – a godlike witness to the events or, if you prefer, a kind of movie camera, recording events as they happen.
+(Even though, confusingly, third person novels are mostly written in the past tense.)

 In other words, third person narratives feel more immediate, more rooted in the here and now, than the first person ever can.

-- If we hear an adult tell us about their childhood adventures, the events themselves finished years or decades ago.
-It is difficult to experience the story like it is happening right here and right now.
+If we hear an adult tell us about their childhood adventures, the events themselves finished years or decades ago.
+It is difficult to experience the story like it’s happening right here and right now.

-Even in a 3rd person historical novel, the story still feels rooted in the present, almost like the reader has been sent back into the past in a time machine and can witness the events at first hand as they occur.
+Even in a 3rd person historical novel, the story still feels rooted in the present.
+It’s almost like the reader has been sent back into the past in a time machine and can witness the events at first hand as they occur.